Jalabre1995/Note-Taker/README.md

 # Note-Taker
-Description Create an application that can be used to write, save, and delete notes.
+For this project, the goal was to create an application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

 The application frontend has already been created, it's your job to build the backend and connect the two.